ruuda/blog/posts/config-format-lang.md

 }
 ```

-Sure, there is line noise,
-and this file would be friendlier on the eye in a different format.
+Sure, this file would be friendlier on the eye in a different format.
 But the file also contains two bugs,
 and switching formats is not going to catch those.
 Can you spot them?
 To avoid spoilers,
 here’s some yaml to pad the page.
-I’ll even throw in some comments for clarity:
+I’ll even throw in a few comments for clarity:

 ```yaml
 buckets: